making/rsc/README.md

                                         (UNDECIDED, NOT_SAMPLE, SAMPLE,
                                         DEBUG) is specified, DEBUG is used
                                         by default.
+-u, --as, --authSimple [String]       Enable Authentication Metadata
+                                        Extension (Simple).
+The format must
+                                        be 'username:password'.
 -v, --version                         Print version
 -w, --wiretap                         Enable wiretap
 --wsHeader, --wsh [String]            Header for web socket connection